Gromov's Compactness Theorem for the Intrinsic Timed-Hausdorff Distance: Background

-Gromov defined his intrinsic Hausdorff (GH) distance between distinct metric spaces which do not lie in a common metric space in \cite{Gromov-metric}.
-This is now called the Gromov-Hausdorff distance.
-The GH distance is intrinsic in the sense that it depends only on the intrinsic geometry of the two given metric spaces, $(X_j,d_j)$, and not the extrinsic geometry of some common ambient space.
+Gromov defined an intrinsic Hausdorff distance between metric spaces, $(X_j,d_j)$, which do not lie in a common metric space in \cite{Gromov-metric}.
+This is now called the Gromov--Hausdorff (GH) distance.
+The GH distance is intrinsic in the sense that it depends only on the intrinsic geometry of the two given metric spaces and not the extrinsic geometry of some common ambient space.